|"The Time Travelers" (1964).|

 Apparently, this film was the impetus to getting the TV series "The Time Tunnel" made.
 It also supposedly encouraged the making of a bigger-budget remake a few years later.
 That's quite a lot of influence for a forgotten film.

 There also is a glimpse of fashions to come.
-Apparently, they will show the female figure off to its best advantage.
+Apparently, they will show the female figure off to its best advantage in the future.

-"The Time Travelers" is in the public domain, and you may watch the entire thing at this link on Youtube if you wish.
+"The Time Travelers" is in the public domain, and you can sometimes find complete copies on Youtube.
 Director Ib Melchior, who previously crafted the fabulously inventive Angry Red Planet, hits an under-appreciated home run with "The Time Travelers."